dustinknopoff/bashdoc/README.md

 ## BashDoc

-A tool for generating documentation/help menu for user defined bash functions.
+A tool for generating documentation/help menu for ~~user defined bash functions~~ any folder or file with 6 generic delimiters defined.

 ### Syntax

 #### Example

+Using syntax similar to below

 ```bash
 #;